ewoodbury/spark-template-scala-2.13/src/main/scala/sparktoolbox/README.md

 A production-ready toolkit for Spark applications that aims to simplify Spark development and enable easy data pipeline testing.

-This package is designed with the following be

 ## Key Features

 ### Testing as a Top Priority